Old dog lumps and bumps aren’t usually any different to the type of lumps and bumps younger dogs get.

 Treating Warts on Dogs

-Simple old dog lumps like benign warts usually don’t need any treatment unless they get infected.
+Simple old dog lumps like benign warts usually don’t need any treatment unless they get infected, gets in the way, or becomes irritated.

 This can happen if a dog licks or scratches at the wart, or it is in an area that’s rubbed by a collar or harness for example.

-Of course you’ll want your vet to take a look at any new growth, lump or bump on your senior dog just to make sure that it isn’t anything to worry about.
+Of course, you’ll want your vet to look at any new growth, lump, or bump on your senior dog just to make sure that it isn’t anything to worry about.

 If the wart, or warts, start to cause a problem for your dog and are uncomfortable or irritating to him, cryosurgery (freezing them off) is an option.